 With this collapse in margin and earnings.
 Here is no question that things will get tighter for employees and contractors in the sector.
 Equally, for the stocks, things have the potential to get ugly.
 As I write, Fortescue Metals Group Limited (ASX: FMG) has broken down further and has the potential to be in free-fall.
 Fortescue Metals Group Limited (ASX: FMG) position is compounded by production costs as well as its cash reserves potentially being drained by early repayments of its unsecured notes.
 Our traders are currently working through a smart way for our clients to have little/no-cost bearish exposure to the stock, in other words, have the chance to profit from a fall in the price of the shares.

 The elephant in the room, the big kahuna of a problem is “she’ll be right mate”.

-What will it take – what needs to happen for us to get uncomfortable enough to want to do something, so we aren’t caught in the headlights of the Iron Ore Road train?
+What will it take – what needs to happen for us to get uncomfortable enough to want to do something.
+So we aren’t caught in the headlights of the Iron Ore Road train?

-After all, if you are employed in the mining game or your business is tipped toward that sector, then you have a big problem – where is your income going to come from if you are laid off, down sized or have your contract re-negotiated?
+After all, if you are employed in the mining game or your business is tipped toward that sector.
+Then you have a big problem – where is your income going to come from if you are laid off.
+Downsized or have your contract re-negotiated?

 Alternatively, how are you going to support your negatively geared property portfolio when you have a big potential change in your income and therefore tax?

-Alternatively, what is going to be the capital depreciation on your investment properties in any one of the major mining towns, if we see the cool wind of slow down blow through town?
+What is going to be the capital depreciation on your investment properties in any one of the major mining towns, if we see the cool wind of slow down blow through town?